Kohze/fireData/README.md

 2. Create a new project (or select existing)
 3. Navigate to **Project Settings** (gear icon)
 4. Find your **Web API Key** and **Project ID**
-5. Enable **Realtime Database** in the Build section
+5. Enable the Firebase services you plan to use
+6. Copy the exact **Realtime Database URL** and **Storage bucket** from the console
-6. For OAuth features, configure credentials in [Google Cloud Console](https://console.developers.google.com/apis/credentials)
+7. For OAuth features, configure credentials in [Google Cloud Console](https://console.developers.google.com/apis/credentials)

 ## Configuration